timcdlucas/translucent_interpretable_ML_review/translucent.md

 This can be assessed using scatter plots of observed versus out-of-sample predictions (figure Todo) as well as metrics such as $r^2$ or the root mean squared error.
 Random forests are effective here as they are fast to fit, robust and need relatively little tuning.
 If a random forest has poor predictive performance then it is likely that either vital covariates are missing from the dataset or that the response is in fact very noisy.
-The random forest model fitted here has fairly good predictive performance (figure Todo) with an $r^2$ of Todo.
+The random forest model fitted here has fairly good predictive performance (figure Todo) with an $r^2$ of 0.67.
 However, it can be seen that certain species, particularly those with very large litters, are predicted quite poorly.
 We can be fairly sure that this trait is not noisy as the evolutionary consequences of litter size are large.
 Therefore we are probably missing some crucial covariates.